 Lions Tap, Eden Prairie

-It’s easy to forget about a classic like Lions Tap with new restaurants and “Instagram-worthy” food clogging the ol’ social meeds, but Lions Tap will be chugging along long after the new hotness has fizzled and died.
-That’s how classics become classics, and classics have an uncanny knack for serving up top-notch food at bargain-basement prices.
-Lions Tap is a prime example: all of their single-patty burgers go for $6 every day, and even the towering doubles don’t go above $10.
+It’s easy to forget a classic like Lions Tap with new restaurants and “Instagram-worthy” food clogging the ol’ social meeds, but Lions Tap will be chugging along long after the new hotness has fizzled and died.
+All of Lions Tap’s single-patty burgers go for $6 every day, and even the towering doubles don’t go above $10.
 (Read more!)

 Mickey’s Dining Car, St. Paul

 I last had Mickey’s in January 2016.
 At that time, a half-pound burger was $5.
-Unless they suddenly decided to “chef up” their menu (go in one day and ask if they’ll do that, I dare you!), let’s assume their prices haven’t changed much since then and their grill surface has only been cleaned once or twice.
+Unless they suddenly decided to “chef up” their menu (go in one day and ask if they’ll do that, I dare you!), let’s assume their prices haven’t changed much since then.
 If you can get your party into a booth, unlucky you!
-The real Mickey’s experience is had at the counter, where the cooks are just as likely to tell you off for no reason as they are to whip up a simplistic yet mind-blowing meal.
-(Read more!)
+The real Mickey’s experience is had at the counter (Read more!).